-Shareholders can send in their enquiries in writing to Company Secretary at the Company's principal place of business in Hong Kong.
+Shareholders can send in their enquiries in writing to Company Secretary at the Company's principal place of business in Hong Kong at 8/F., Guangdong Finance Building, 88 Connaught Road West, Hong Kong (the "Principal Place of Business").
 The Board will seriously consider shareholders' enquiries and address them accordingly.
 During the year, no shareholders' enquiry was received.